Flagsmith/flagsmith-docs/docs/clients/dotnet.md

 The client library is available from NuGet and can be added to your project by many tools.
 You can find the package here [https://www.nuget.org/packages/BulletTrain/](https://www.nuget.org/packages/BulletTrain/)

 ## Usage

-### Retrieving feature flags for your project**
+**Retrieving feature flags for your project**

 **For full documentation visit [https://docs.bullet-train.io](https://docs.bullet-train.io)**

 Sign Up and create account at [https://bullet-train.io/](https://www.bullet-train.io/)

-In your application initialise the Bullet Train client with your environment API key and API URL.
+In your application initialise the Bullet Train client once with your environment API key and API URL.

 ```c#
 BulletTrainConfiguration configuration = new BulletTrainConfiguration()